carterTsai95/InterviewQuestion/README.md

 ### You’ve just been alerted that your new app is prone to crashing.
 What do you do?

-### How do you test your code?
-How do you make your code testable?

 ## Design Patterns